AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 We qualify a well identified GNATcoverage bundle to perform structural coverage assessments in accordance with a qualified interface.

-Depending on the configuration, the tests execution is performed either through GNATemulator via "gnatcov run" or on a hardware board with specialized runner and an extra trace conversion step by "gnatcov convert".
+Depending on the configuration, the tests' execution is performed either through GNATemulator via "gnatcov run", or on a hardware board with specialized runner and an extra trace conversion step via "gnatcov convert".

-The qualification focuses on the ``--annotate=report`` text output of GNATcoverage, which exposes a list of violations with respect to a given coverage criterion, such as ``statement not executed at <file>:<line>:<col>``.
+The qualification focuses on the ``--annotate=report`` text output of GNATcoverage, which provides a list of violations with respect to a given coverage criterion, such as ``statement not executed at <file>:<line>:<col>``.

-To specify how the tool should behave and demonstrate that it produces reliable outputs, we provide:
+To specify the tool's behavior and to demonstrate that it produces correct outputs, we provide:

 * An explicit description of the expected behavior as a set of *Tool Operational Requirements* (TORs) for nominal use conditions, and